Wisconsin driver’s ed grant OPEN — apply NOW!

 Quick Wisconsin teen road test checklist

-Use this checklist and links to double‑check that your teen is ready before you schedule — and to find official DMV information if you need more detail.
+Use this checklist and these links to double-check that your teen is ready before you schedule and to find official DMV information if you need more detail.

 Road test readiness checklist